joeyagreco/snapple-fax-api/README.md

 # snapple-fax-api

-An API for retrieving Snapple facts
+An API for retrieving Snapple facts.